variantstudios/greeleydowntown.com/_signature_events/first-friday-a-night-of-art.md

 ---
-title: 'First Friday: A Night of Art'
+title: 'First Friday: A Night of Art 2017'
 description: 'First Friday: A Night of Art is a great opportunity to visit local galleries and businesses featuring rotating artwork.
 Held the first Friday of each month from 5-8 pm, it is a self-guided tour and maps are available at each of the participating galleries.'
 image_path: /assets/images/signature-events/first-friday-a-night-of-art.jpg
 header_image_path: 'https://unsplash.it/1400/200/?random'